TimiPashov/TimiPashov/README.md

-## About me
-My name is Timmy Pashov and
-I'm a front-end web developer
+## Hey, I'm Timmy, a front-end web developer.
 <!--
 **TimiPashov/TimiPashov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.